wamp-proto/wamp-proto/rfc/session-state-machine.md

 **Resuming**

-When the *Session* has been previously joined a realm, and then the transport was lost or actively detached from the session, and the *Router* supports session pause/resume, the *Session* will have received
+When the *Session* has been previously attached, and then the transport was lost or actively detached from the session, and the *Router* supports session pause/resume and allows the session to be resumed, the *Session* will have received a confirmation in `Welcome.Details.resumable` and a resume token in `Welcome.Details.resume-token`.

 **Router-initiated Disconnection**